alreich/abstract_algebra/docs/vectors.rst

 is :math:`\mathbb{R}` itself, and the abelian group of :math:`\mathbb{R}^n` is the direct product, :math:`\mathscr{G} = \mathbb{R} \times \dots \times \mathbb{R} \equiv \times^n \mathbb{R}`,
-where the group operation is component-wise addition in :math:`\mathbb{R}`.
+where the group’s binary operation is component-wise addition in :math:`\mathbb{R}`.

 A Finite, n-Dimensional Vector Space (similar to :math:`\mathbb{R}^n`)